Chintapallidharmendra/ai-rate-limiter/README.md

 - Giving you control over costs
 - Protecting against abuse

-## Performance

-- Handles 50,000+ requests per second (single machine)
-- Each check takes about 1-2 milliseconds
-- Uses very little memory (~500 bytes per active user)

 ## Questions?

 - **How does the algorithm work?** → Read DESIGN.md
-- **How do I use this in my code?** → Check INTEGRATION.md
 - **Does it actually work?** → Run the tests: `pytest test_rate_limiter.py -v`
 - **How do I scale it to multiple servers?** → See distributed_rate_limiter.py

 ---

 That's it!
 It's designed to be simple, straightforward, and actually useful.
+For an queries or suggestions.
+Please reach out to [Dharmendra](mailto:chintapallidharmendra@gmail.com).